Denmark in the Eurovision Song Contest 2002: Final

 The final took place on 9 February 2002.
 In the first round of voting the top five advanced to the superfinal based on the votes of a seven-member jury and a public vote.
-In the superfinal, the winner, "Vis mig hvem du er" performed by Malene Mortensen, was selected by the public and jury vote.
+In the superfinal, the winner, "Vis mig hvem du er" performed by Malene Winther Mortensen, was selected by the public and jury vote.
 The telephone voting results of each of Denmark's four regions as well as the SMS and jury voting results in the superfinal were converted to points which were each distributed as follows: 4, 6, 8, 10 and 12 points.
 A total of 160,000 votes were received from the public during the show: 100,000 in the final and 60,000 in the superfinal.